fredngu/travel-buddy/README.md

 # Travel Buddy
 **A Travel Planner Application**

-Welcome to Travel Buddy - your new trip planning buddy! 🗺️
+Welcome to Travel Buddy - your new trip-planning buddy! 🗺️

-Travel Buddy allows you to easily search, organize and plan trips from start to finish.
+Travel Buddy allows you to easily search, organize, and plan trips from start to finish.
 Forget spreadsheets and notes, bring your travel plans together in one place!

 ## Features